-Native Platforms Release Notes
+Native Client SDK Release Notes

 Updates to the Native SDK for Android, iOS, macOS, Linux, and Windows applications.